 I am a Fellow of ITU-T Study Group 13, life member of Nepal Engineers Association, senior member of IEEE, and member of IEICE.

 I received the ITU Association of Japan’s Encouragement Award and Accomplishment Award in 2009 and 2017, respectively.
-I received three Best Paper Awards at the ITU Kaleidoscope Academic Conferences in 2009, 2014 and 2018.
+I received four Best Paper Awards at the ITU Kaleidoscope Academic Conferences in 2009, 2014, 2018 and 2020.

 More information about my involvement into various academic and professional activities can be found in my Research Map page.